treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 Windows users should do the following:
 - Go to https://www.virtualbox.org/wiki/Downloads and select windows hosts to install VirtualBox
-- Follow the steps until you can successfully open VirtualBbox
+- Follow the steps until you can successfully open VirtualBox

 macOS or Linux users should do the following:
 - In your command line interface type the following: `brew cask install virtualbox` or `sudo apt-get install virtualbox`